If you’re a team site owner, it’s a good idea to create a governance model to address your site’s policies, processes, roles, and responsibilities.

 The top link bar provides a way for users of your site to get to other sites in the site collection by displaying a row of tabs at the top of every page in the site.
 When you create a new site, you can choose whether to include the site on the top link bar of the parent site and whether to use the top link bar from the parent site.

-Content appears in many places including sites, lists, libraries, Web Parts, and columns.
+In SharePoint, content appears in many places including sites, lists, libraries, Web Parts, and columns.
 By default, when someone searches your site, all the content on the site of any of its sub-sites appear in the Search results.

 As a site owner, you can choose whether or not the content on your site appears in search results.
 When you prevent the content of a site from appearing in search results, the content of all the sub-sites below it also is blocked from appearing in search results.